smshuai/smshuai.github.io/_posts/2023-07-01-new_members.md

     Celebration of Yi Ren's graduation.
 Photo segmented by the Segment Anything (Meta AI).
 </div>

 Also, three new members have joined the lab and we are excited to welcome them aboard!
-Rongquan Xiao has joined us a research assistant professor and he will make sure that our wet lab runs smoothly.
+Rongquan Xiao has joined us as a research assistant professor and he will make sure that our wet lab runs smoothly.
 Yongwei Zhu and Yueshan Liang have joined us as visiting scientist and visiting student respectively; they will spend their summer with us to have fun with some cool projects.
 We are confident that their skills and expertise will help us achieve our goals.